 How many times have you gotten this advice?
 How many times have you given it to someone?
-How many movies and Instagram posts can you recall that advocate “follow your passion” as the ‘only’ way to achieve anything meaningful in life?
+How many movies and Instagram posts can you recall that advocate “follow your passion” as the only way to achieve anything meaningful in life?

 As cliched as it may sound, this is one advice that you see the experts, the movies, the social media and the folks stuck with you in a traffic jam recommend.
 But to think of it, is it really a good advice?

-What if my passion is watching every Netflix and Amazon Prime original ever made, shall I pursue it?
+What if my passion is watching every Netflix and Amazon Prime original ever made?
+Shall I pursue it?

 If someone’s willing to pay you while you watch Netflix on your laptop, go for it.
-Many women, passionate about beauty and make up, get paid for getting ready online through their beauty YouTube channels.
+Many women, passionate about beauty and makeup, get paid for getting ready online through their make-up and beuaty oriented social media channels.
 So you might as well continue with your passion and hope to make money one day.
 Right?
-Here’s a little problem,

 Hope is not a strategy.

+Confused?
 Here’s a model that should clean up the mess,

-This model proposes that Passion alone is not enough.
-You need to consider three components – Passion, Proficiency and Profit
+This model proposes that passion alone is not enough.
+You need to consider three components – Passion, Proficiency, and Profit.

 Passion